 For their arrival at the hotel, Crown Princess Victoria wore a new dress from Rodebjer which she paired with Ebba Bahe earrings, Ebba Brahe x Childhood bracelet.
 She carried her Valentino Black Rockstud Flap Bag, wore her Carl Edmond watch and black pumps.

 Changing into her second outfit of the day, Crown Princess Victoria wore another new dress from House of Dagmar which she paired with new light blue pumps from Rizzo.
 She again accessorized with Ebba Brahe earrings, Ebba Brahe x Childhood bracelet, and Carl Edmond watch.

-For her third outfit of the day, Crown Princess Victoria repeated her Pär Engsheden dress from her 40th birthday which she paired with new pink pumps.
+For her third outfit of the day, Crown Princess Victoria repeated her Pär Engsheden dress from her 40th birthday which she paired with new beige pumps from Rizzo.
 She accessorized with a new Dulong necklace, Dulong pearl bracelet, Kreuger Jewellery earrings, and Carl Edmond watch.